Santhana Krishnan Ravichandran

-Santhana Krishnan Ravichandran (born 3 July 1994) is an Indian cinematographer who predominantly works in the Hindi film industry.
+Santhana Krishnan Ravichandran is an Indian cinematographer who predominantly works in the Hindi film industry.
 His debut film Two Countries (2015) was in Malayalam, directed by Shafi and Bollywood debut with Tiger Shroff's Baaghi 2 (2018).

 Personal life

 Krishnan is the eldest son of Ravi K. Chandran.
 On 29 June 2023, Krishnan married Manini Mishra in Park Hyatt Chennai, Tamil Nadu.